The Moments - Chapter 18: Family Trees Grow In Disneyland and Dreamland

 At 3 years old, I think Joey climbs the family tree fairly well.
 He loves his Uncle Dusty, even if he doesn’t automatically associate him as my brother.
 And, he certainly loves his grandparents.
 Apparently, he can’t quit talking about them (day or night!).
 Even if he wants to declare Mickey and Minnie as my parents, I see that as the compliment of Joey realizing that I’m pretty close to being a living cartoon.
 And, even if he doesn’t think he dreams about Mama Tee and Daddy J, I’ll bet they were singing backup for the King or playing supporting roles in whatever Elvis movie ran through Joey’s head that night.
 Sweet dreams!

-Labels: Joey Grimes - Certified Awesome
+Labels: Joey - Certified Awesome

 0 Comments: